Business journalist or research analyst wanted

 Desired Skills and Experience

-- Background in journalism and / or business and research analysis, particularly related to the GCC and GCC businesses
+- Background in journalism and / or business and research analysis, particularly related to business and economy in Egypt and the wider region, particularly the GCC

 - Outstanding English-language writing skills